rajesh-krishnan/cambda/README.md

 cambda
 ======

-Content Associative Memory for Binary Data Analytics: an implementation of Kanerva's Sparse Distributed Memory
+This repository provides "Content Associative Memory for Binary Data Analytics" (CAMBDA): an implementation of Kanerva's Sparse Distributed Memory